Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade39-40.md

 If you depend on many Angular libraries you may consider speeding up your build by invoking the ngcc (Angular Compatibility Compiler) in an npm postinstall script via small change to your package.json.

-Angular 9 introduced a global $localize() function that needs to be loaded if you depend on Angular's internationalization (i18n).
-Run ng add @angular/localize to add the necessary packages and code modifications.
+Angular 9 introduced a global `$localize()` function that needs to be loaded if you depend on Angular's internationalization (i18n).
+Run `ng add @angular/localize` to add the necessary packages and code modifications.
 Consult the $localize Global Import Migration guide to learn more about the changes.

-Run ng update @angular/core @angular/cli which should bring you to version 10 of Angular.
+Run `ng update @angular/core @angular/cli` which should bring you to version 10 of Angular.

-New projects use the filename .browserslistrc instead of browserslist. ng update will migrate you automatically.
+New projects use the filename `.browserslistrc` instead of `browserslist`. ng update will migrate you automatically.

-Angular now recommends the use of a tsconfig.base.json to help organize the various typings contexts (shared, unit tests, end to end tests, application, etc). ng update will migrate you automatically.
+Angular now recommends the use of a `tsconfig.base.json` to help organize the various typings contexts (shared, unit tests, end to end tests, application, etc). ng update will migrate you automatically.

 ### After the Update